 So, have you had enough bad news?
 Well, here's is the good news.

 It will take some work and commitment to rid the body of this health robbing, fungal infection, but it can be done, and the results will be worth it.
 Typically our veterinarians really do not know what is wrong, or don't think it's important.
 Often this condition is diagnosed as allergies.
 So antibiotics, anti fungal medications, anti-inflammatory drugs, or steroids, are prescribed to deal with the myriad of symptoms.

 yeast infection treatments often do more harm than good.
 The underlying

-root cause, which is candida yeast overgrowth remains, because the
+root cause, which is the candida yeast overgrowth remains, because the

 drugs continue to cause an imbalance of gut flora.
 Drugs ease the symptoms temporarily, but as soon as you stop, the symptoms come back, and the shit hits the fan!

 One of the most important things you will need to do is, restrict certain foods in your dogs diet, which are feeding the yeast.
 These foods are creating an environment on which, the yeast thrives.

 Avoiding the yeast friendly foods will help to reduce the candida yeast over growth, but diet changes alone, are not enough.